Heat Pump for a Victorian House

 Why Victorian Houses Lose So Much Heat

-Most Victorians were built with solid walls — no cavity to fill with insulation.
+Most Victorians were built with solid walls, with no cavity to fill with insulation.
 A typical Victorian terrace or semi loses somewhere between 15,000 and 20,000 kWh of heat per year.
 For context, a modern well-insulated home might lose 5,000–7,000 kWh.
 That gap matters enormously when you're choosing a heat pump, because a heat pump sized for a leaky house is an expensive heat pump.

 Other Victorian heat loss suspects: single-glazed sash windows, suspended timber floors with cold air pouring through the gaps, high ceilings (more air to heat), and often no loft insulation if it's been neglected.
 Each one is fixable.
 But you need a plan.